boolean-uk/java-fundamentals-methods-workshop/README.md

 Either in this project or in a new project add a new Java Class to the `com.booleanuk` package called Example.
 Add two variables to the definition a String called name with your name in it and an int called score which is set to 0.

-Add in a `main()` method to output the name and score in a nicely readable format, which should give you something like this:
+Add in a `main()` method to output the name and score in a nicely readable format, which should give you something like the following code:

 ```java
 package com.booleanuk;